-Sarah Lamdan is a professor at CUNY School of Law.
+Sarah Lamdan is Deputy Director at the ALA's Office for Intellectual Freedom.
+Before taking this new role, she was a professor at CUNY School of Law, specializing in administrative law, data privacy, open government law, and other information law topics.
 She also has a master's degree in library science and legal information management and a law certificate in environmental law.
 Her research focuses on information law and policy.

 When she's not teaching, she works on data justice projects across the spectrum from open government to personal privacy.
 She researches and writes about information access, surveillance & privacy, and informational capitalism.
 She's writing a book about data analytics companies called Data Cartels (Stanford University Press).